leonardr/botfriend/README.md

 having trouble posting, the problem will show up here.
 For every bot with a publishing technique that works, you'll get a line that starts with `GOOD`.
 For every publishing technique that's broken, you'll get a line that starts with `FAIL`.
-Here's an example where "Example Bot" is writing to a file just fine, but "Broken Bot" has a bad Twitter credential.
+Here's an example where "Number Jokes" is writing to a file just fine, but "Broken Bot" has a bad Twitter credential.

 ```
 $ botfriend.test.publisher
-# GOOD Example Bot file
+# GOOD Number Jokes file
 # FAIL Broken Bot twitter: [{u'message': u'Invalid or expired token.', u'code': 89}]
 ```